IgorSousaVenda/IgorSousaVenda/README.md

 - 👋 Hi, I’m @IgorSousaVenda
 - 👀 I’m interested in technology world
-- 🌱 I’m currently learning about java
+- 🌱 I’m currently learning about IT PM

 <!---
 IgorSousaVenda/IgorSousaVenda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.